shihvictor/Cat-vs-Dog-Kaggle/README.md

 Since both training accuracy and loss had begun to stagnate, models 8 and 9 focused on reducing variance.
 Batch normalization was added to model 9 which successfully reduced variance to 0.3430 from 1.268 in model 7.
 Models 10 to 13 experimented with zero padding and learning rate which resulted in a training loss of 0.3443 and a validation loss of 0.4426.
 The main decrease to variance occurred after the addition of a third dense layer in model 14, which saw a decrease from 0.0983 in model 13 (loss: 0.3443, val_loss: 0.4426) to 0.0132 in model 14 (loss: 0.4108, val_loss: 0.4240).

-Since the variance was low compared to the bias, ...
+Since the variance was low compared to the bias, model 15 tested the effects of same padding which produced the expected result of lowering bias (loss: 0.3689) since more of the original input features are propagated through the network.

 models 0 to 16 also showed promising headroom for further model improvement.
 For instance
 https://www.kaggle.com/uysimty/keras-cnn-dog-or-cat-classification/notebook#Virtualize-Training